-Our experience spans a diverse array of financial products, such as individual stocks, mutual funds, variable and fixed annuities, managed accounts, 529 plans, and structured products.
-For a confidential consultation with one of our experienced securities arbitration attorneys, please contact us.
+Our experience spans a diverse array of financial products, such as individual stocks, mutual funds, variable and fixed annuities, managed accounts, 529 plans, private placements, and structured products.
+For a confidential consultation with one of our experienced FINRA investment fraud attorneys, please contact us.

-Our FINRA arbitration attorneys are also well versed in the industry’s Protocol for Broker Recruiting (the Broker Protocol), an agreement among certain broker-dealers dictating what specific information financial advisors may take with them to their new firms, and how their resignations and transitions should be effected, in order to avoid legal actions including restraining orders, injunctions, and FINRA arbitration.
+Our FINRA arbitration attorneys are also well versed in the industry’s Protocol for Broker Recruiting, an agreement among certain broker-dealers dictating whether and what information advisors may take with them to their new firms, and how their resignations and transitions should be effected in order to avoid legal actions including restraining orders, injunctions, and FINRA arbitration.

-When a financial advisor terminates employment with a broker-dealer, the broker-dealer is required to file with FINRA a Form U5 termination notice.
-If the advisor was terminated or permitted to resign, the broker-dealer must provide FINRA a reason for the termination.
-The broker-dealer’s description of the circumstances of the termination can have a significant effect on the advisor’s future employment potential.
-For example, if the description is false, misleading or otherwise incomplete or inaccurate, future employers may be less inclined to hire the advisor.
+When a registered representative terminates employment with a broker-dealer, the firm is required to file with FINRA a Form U5 termination notice.
+If the advisor was terminated or permitted to resign, the broker-dealer must list a reason for the termination and that description of the circumstances of the termination can have a significant effect on an advisor’s future employment potential.
+For example, if the description is false, defamatory, misleading or otherwise incomplete or inaccurate, future employers may be less inclined to hire the advisor.
 In addition, the reason for the termination may appear as a disclosure event on the advisor’s FINRA CRD or Broker Check reports, which are available to potential new employers and to customers and potential customers who may be considering whether to entrust their important financial matters to an advisor.

 Are you a facing a FINRA investigation, enforcement proceeding or disciplinary action?

 Belcher Fitzgerald’s securities litigation lawyers defend broker dealers and professionals facing Financial Industry Regulatory Authority (FINRA) investigations and regulatory proceedings.